Editor's Note─Corporate limits and boundary lines, and revisions thereto, will be kept on file in the office of the city clerk.

 Open every Wednesday, Saturday, and Sunday, 2-4 p.m., thanks to Agape Boarding School volunteers.
 Do not leave items at other times.

-The center is northwest of MFA.
+The city recycling center is located northwest of MFA.
 Take Mo.
-32 west of the square, turn north on Fourth Street just past MFA, then west at Arnold Wallen Way.
+32 west from the square.
+Just past MFA, turn north (right) onto Fourth Street, then west (left) onto Arnold Wallen Way.
 Pass the north pumping station solar array and see the dumpsters on the right.
 Turn north (right) into the fenced area.

 Agapé Boarding School staffs the recycling center and provides car-to-dumpster service.
 Residents pull up to the gate and young men unload recyclables, carry them to and deposit them in the appropriate dumpsters.
 They move a lot of recyclable material in a short time.
 Help them by delivering glass for recycling in a box or bag separate from other recyclable items which may be co-mingled.
 We appreciate Agapé providing this service.